carpentries-incubator/data-harvesting-for-agriculture/_episodes/05-Data-Cleaning-and-Aggregation.md

 ~~~
-hist(yield_clean_boarder$Yld_Vol_Dr)
+hist(yield_clean_border$Yld_Vol_Dr)
 ~~~
 {: .language-r}

 <img src="../fig/rmd-unnamed-chunk-17-1.png" title="plot of chunk unnamed-chunk-17" alt="plot of chunk unnamed-chunk-17" width="612" style="display: block; margin: auto;" />

-Looking at both this histogram and the several very red dots in our de-boardered yield map we see that there are still a lot of very high observations so we need to proceed to step two which will clean our observations based on how far they are from the mean of the observations.
+Looking at both this histogram and the several very red dots in our de-bordered yield map we see that there are still a lot of very high observations so we need to proceed to step two which will clean our observations based on how far they are from the mean of the observations.

 ### Data cleaning #2: Taking out outliers far from the mean